The England Fire of 1974

 One year the sunflowers had grown so profusely in the wheat that when the threshers came, they refused to thresh it.
 He made a flail and flailed all the wheat by hand on a wagon cover.
 After the grain was harvested, David had to haul it some 60 miles (each way) to Corinne or Ogden by team and wagon just to sell it.

 During the construction of the Logan Temple, David donated $100 each year until the temple was completed.
 He did temple work for many of his ancestors in the Logan Temple.
 He also gave financial assistance to build the old rock meeting house in Clarkston as well as the new chapel that is still standing in Clarkston today (although it has undergone several additions and renovations since then).
+On 1 June 1882, David received a federal land patent signed by President Chester A. Arthur for approximately 160 acres in Cache County, Utah Territory, formally securing title to his Clarkston farm.

 Sarah Keep Buttar

 In 1884, David married Sophia Jensen Hansen in plural marriage.
 He lived in polygamy for 20 years.
+David and Sophia were later divorced, though David continued to provide for her financially each year until her death in 1909.
 In 1889, polygamists were advised by the authorities of the Church to give themselves up instead of being hunted down by the law.
 On the first of June 1889, David gave himself up.
 Because of his age (67), he was not required to serve the usual six months jail sentence.
 He paid, instead, a $100 fine and returned home a happy man.

 Back (l-r): William Sparks, Hans Jensen, Lucy Ann Francis, Robert Buttar, John Buttar, Daniel Buttar, Elizabeth Buttar, Charles Buttar, Margaret Cutler, Will Sparks; Sitting: Emma Gover, Sarah Buttar, David Buttar, Sarah Keep Buttar, Karen Buttar

-On 10 May 1899, David, his wife Sarah, their son Charles and a niece Mary Jenkins, had all attended the Logan Temple.
-While driving across the Bear River Bridge on their return trip home to Clarkston, the bridge broke and the entire group fell into the river.
-Fortunately, two gentlemen by the name of William Bingham and William Thain were nearby and were able to pull everyone from the river.
-Apparently though, Sarah was rendered unconscious because of some timbers that had fallen on her and was taken home to Clarkston unconscious.
+On 30 May 1899, David, his wife Sarah, their son Charles and a niece Mary Ann Jenkins, had all attended the Logan Temple.
+While driving across the Bear River Bridge on their return trip home to Clarkston, the bridge broke and the buggy, horses, and all the people went into the water.
+Beams and iron from the bridge pinned the occupants in the water.
+Charles, while trying to free Sarah, saw the Jenkins baby floating downstream and caught its clothing just before it floated under the broken bridge, saving its life.
+Sarah received a severe blow to the head, cutting a gash in her scalp, knocking out her teeth, and injuring her internally.
+David’s shoulder was also severely injured.
+William Bingham and William Thain, who were working in a field nearby, heard the cries for help and came to pull everyone from the river.
+Bingham then rode to Logan for a doctor.
+Sarah was taken home to Clarkston unconscious.
 William Bingham, who had so bravely rescued her and the others, thought that surely she had died and came to Clarkston a few days later to attend her funeral.
 It would be an understatement to say that he was quite surprised to find no funeral transpiring, as Sarah was alive and well.
 Sarah did report afterward of having an out-of-body experience during the near-drowning incident and spoke of the beautiful things she witnessed on the other side of the veil.

 In 1909, David contributed $200 to President Budge of the Logan Temple.
 President Budge gratefully said that the donation was an answer to prayers, as money was needed to purchase a new rug (carpet) to replace carpet that had been burned in a recent temple fire.
 President Budge gave David a priesthood blessing which pleased David greatly.
 David also stated that he thought that would be his last donation to the temple – and it was.
 On November 23, 1911, David passed away from eye cancer at the age of 89.
 He was laid to rest in the Clarkston Cemetery.
 A beautiful, majestic monument has been erected to his memory at his burial site.